 A standard consequence of a guilty plea or conviction is a term of probation.
 Though the judge has ultimate discretion in determining the length of your probation, the standard length of probation is three years for most misdemeanors and felonies and five years for driving under the influence violations.

-The terms of probation also vary on a case by case basis.
-For a misdemeanor, often times a court will order summary- otherwise known as informal- probation.
-This means that you are on probation to the court, and do not have to report to a probation officer.
+For a misdemeanor, often times a court will order summary - otherwise known as informal - probation.
+This means that you are on probation to the court, but you do not have to report to a probation officer.
 This also means that, in most cases, you are free to travel outside the county, state, and even outside of the country, without asking for permission.

 For felony matters, a judge usually imposes formal probation.
 This kind of probation involves a probation officer who will monitor your actions and who you will have to check in with.
 In addition to travel restrictions, there are various other terms of probation you must abide by in order to ensure you are in compliance with the court and the rules of probation.